Online learning of subgrid-scale models for quasi-geostrophic turbulence in planetary interiors: Results

 \section{Results}

 To evaluate the capabilities of the learned subgrid models, we explore three different configurations that yield a turbulent quasi-geostrophic regime.
-Numerically, the maximum grid resolution that can fit in GPU memory is limited by the imprint of the dense collocation matrices \eqref{eq:omega-psi-system}; consequently, we use $(N_{m}, N_{s}) = (640, 321)$ for the DNS of each configuration.
-For the coarse-grained resolution, we truncate our original grid to $(\overline{N_m}, \overline{N_s}) = (128, 65)$, which corresponds to a 5-fold ratio compared to the DNS grid.
-At this resolution, the Ekman layers are barely resolved since they only contain approximately 5 grid points \citep[see][]{shishkina2010boundary}.
-The subgrid-scale problem becomes significantly more difficult with a 10-fold ratio grid $(\overline{N_m}, \overline{N_s}) = (64, 33)$; in that case, the Ekman layers are definitively not resolved, and we did not explore the 10-times coarser resolutions further.
+Numerically, the maximum grid resolution that can fit in GPU memory is limited by the imprint of the dense collocation matrices \eqref{appeq:omega-psi-system}; consequently, we use $N_s = 321$ for each configuration in the radial direction with $N_m = 400$ for configuration (i) and $N_m = 480$ for configurations (ii-iii) in the azimuthal direction.
+For the coarse-grained resolution, the original grids have been truncated to $(\overline{N_s}, \overline{N_m}) = (\lceil N_s/\alpha_\text{coarse} \rceil, N_m/\alpha_\text{coarse})$ with $\alpha_\text{coarse} = 5$, which corresponds to a fivefold ratio compared to the DNS grid.
+At this resolution, the Ekman boundary layers are barely resolved since they only contain approximately 5 grid points \citep[see][]{shishkina2010boundary}.
+The subgrid-scale problem becomes significantly more difficult with a 10-fold ratio grid; in that case, the Ekman layers are definitively not resolved, and we did not explore the 10--times coarser resolutions further.
 For each physical configuration, the transient regime is only computed using DNS.
-Dataset generation and evaluation start when a statistically steady state has been reached, i.e., when the rms velocity fluctuations settle to a uniform constant value.
+Dataset generation and evaluation start when a statistically steady state has been reached.

 The three configurations share a common forcing amplitude $a_{\mathcal{F}}= 2 \times 10^{10}$.
 To investigate the influence of rotation and shape of the three-dimensional container on the turbulent flow, we vary both the Ekman number and the $\beta(s)$ profile.